Skip to content using Screen Reader

 Survey Methodology

-Data comes from 7-128 Software market research of over 100 Web sites that contain information relevant to the accessible gaming community.
-These include Web sites for developers, distributors, and gaming industry media, as well as organizations and institutions serving the accessibility community.
+Data comes from 7-128 Software market research of over 100 Web sites relevant to the accessible gaming community, including: developers, gaming media, and organizations.

-We specifically address games that run on Windows or Macintosh OS X.
+We specifically address single-user, desktop games that run on Windows.

-We specifically do not address games that run on consoles or in your Web browser.
+We specifically do not address games that run on consoles, smartphones, or in your Web browser.

 Games